A Recipe for Watermarking Diffusion Models: Additional implementation details

-\subsection{Text-to-Image Diffusion Models}
+\subsection{Text-to-image diffusion models}

-In Sec. { 5.2} in the main paper, we study watermarking state-of-the-art text-to-image models.
-We use the pretrained Stable Diffusion \cite{ramesh2022hierarchical} with checkpoint \texttt{sd-v1-4-full-ema.ckpt} \footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v-1-4-original}}.
-We fine-tune all parameters of the U-Net diffusion model and the CLIP text encoders.
-For the watermark images, we find that there are diverse choices that can be successfully embedded: they can be either photos, icons, an e-signature (\eg, an image containing the text of ``\texttt{ICCV 2023, Paris, France}'') or even a complex QR code.
+In Sec.~\ref{sec_5_2} of the main paper, we study how to watermark the state-of-the-art text-to-image models.
+We use the pretrained Stable Diffusion~\citep{ramesh2022hierarchical} with checkpoint \texttt{sd-v1-4-full-ema.ckpt}.\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v-1-4-original}} We finetune all parameters of the U-Net diffusion model and the CLIP text encoders.
+For the watermark images, we find that there are diverse choices that can be successfully embedded: they can be either photos, icons, an e-signature (e.g., an image containing the text of ``\texttt{WatermarkDM}'') or even a complex QR-Code.
 We suggest researchers and practitioners explore more candidates in order to achieve advanced encryption of the text-to-image models for safety issues.
 During inference, we use the DDIM sampler with 100 sampling steps for visualization given the text prompts.

-\section{Additional Visualization}
+\section{Additional visualization}